Frequently Asked Questions

 A “mega lunch” allows for one lunch period at the high school.
 Currently students at Wylie and Wylie East eat at different times within a set block.

-What schools would have “mega lunch?”
+What schools have “mega lunch?”

 Why do we want to change our lunch schedule?